 Barium X-rays (seen here), standard X-rays, CT, MRI, and other tools may be used by your doctor to check on your disease.
 These tests can show colon inflammation.
 They can also alert your doctor to potential problems, such as strictures (narrowing of the intestines) and fistulas (abnormal cracks in your intestinal wall).

 Stay Active to Fight Crohn's

-Exercise can help decrease your Crohn's symptoms.
-In general, it also gives you stronger bones, muscles, and a more powerful immune system.
-Physical activity is also a great way to relieve stress and anxiety.
-Be sure to drink plenty of water before and after you exercise to avoid dehydration.
+Exercise can help your Crohn's symptoms.
+It also gives you stronger bones and muscles, and a more powerful immune system.
+And physical activity is a great way to relieve stress and anxiety.
+Be sure to drink plenty of water before and after you exercise to prevent dehydration.

 Medications to Keep Crohn's in Check

 Many of the same drugs used to treat flares are also used to manage Crohn's disease.
 Some options:

 - Immune-suppressing drugs, such as 6-mercaptopurine, azathioprine, or methotrexate

 - Corticosteroids, which suppress immune responses and control inflammation

 - Biologics, which block inflammation.
 These include Cimzia, Humira, Remicade, Stelara, and Tysabri.